 I have answered “Yes” to the question “Should this component be exported in the project? (y/N)” asked by the command above.

-Now, let’s update our frontend code to use our Label component.
+Now, let’s update our front-end code to use our Label component.

 Add backend microservice